-The University expects students to exhibit behaviors or actions consistent with biblical principles and the
+The University expects students to exhibit behaviors and actions consistent with biblical principles and the University's policy, procedures, principles or regulations at all times while a student at Faulkner and when participating in any University sanctioned event on or off premises.
+Detailed conduct regulations appear in the Student

-University's policy,

-procedures, principles or

-regulations at all times

-while a student at Faulkner

-and/or participating in any

-University sanctioned event

-on or off premises.
-Detailed

-conduct regulations appear in the

-Student Handbook, published on the

-University's web site.
-Representative

-of these are the following:
+Handbook, published on the University's web site.
+Representative of these are the following:

-- 1. Students must abide by published dress and grooming codes. - 2.
+- 1. Students must abide by published dress and grooming odes - 2.
 Resident students under 20 years of age are subject to curfew. - 3.
-The University prohibits the use of tobacco, alcohol, or controlled or illegal drugs in any form on any Faulkner campus. - 4.
+The University prohibits the use of tobacco, alcohol, or controlled - or illegal drugs in any form on any Faulkner campus. - 4.
 All full-time students attending day classes on the Montgomery campus must attend daily chapel. - 5.
 All student vehicles must be registered with Campus Security. - 6.
 Students take part in athletics or other activities at their own risk.
-The University bears responsibility only when an accident or illness is due to University negligence.

-7. Suspension or other serious disciplinary action may result from the following, on or off campus: possession or consumption of alcoholic beverages; illegal use or possession of drugs; stealing; cheating; sexual immorality; assault; profanity; vulgarity; gambling; dishonesty; hazing; possession and use of firearms, fireworks, or explosive chemicals; or attendance at any establishment or event at which the principal purpose
+The University bears responsibility only when an accident or illness is due to University negligence. - 7.
+Suspension or other serious disciplinary action may result from the following, on or off campus: possession or consumption of alcoholic beverages; illegal use or possession of drugs; stealing; cheating; sexual immorality; assault; profanity; vulgarity; gambling; dishonesty; hazing; possession and use of firearms, fireworks, or explosive chemicals; or attendance at any establishment or event at which the principal purpose is known to be dancing or the sale and/or consumption of alcoholic beverages.